aws/karpenter-provider-aws/test/infrastructure/README.md

 - [Prometheus](https://prometheus.io/)
 - [KIT Operator](https://github.com/awslabs/kubernetes-iteration-toolkit/tree/main/operator)

-See [/test/README.md](../README.md) for design choices and more information.
+More information about the design choices will be coming.
+Refer to the /test/README.md for more.